Using False Markings to Increase Chaindeck Security

 Why use False Markings?

 Anyone trying to maliciously access your Secret Phrase may try to solve your Chaindeck like a puzzle by matching lines across cards.
 They would try to find two cards that seem to have the same line continue over their sides.
-False Markings make this significantly more difficult by creating the illusion of cards being found in the right arrangement when in fact they actually are not in the correct arrangement.
+False Markings make this significantly more difficult by creating the illusion of cards being found in the right arrangement when in fact they actually are not.
 Furthermore, having more lines and ink on the sides of the cards make the odds of creating incorrect matches more likely, making it even more difficult to attack your Chaindeck.

 Important Considerations